Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Results and discussion

 The full width at half maximum (FWHM) of the NMR spectrum at 200~K is less than 5~kHz (41~ppm at 7~T), indicating a high homogeneity of the single-crystalline CuPOF sample.
 As shown in Fig. \ref{fig:spectra_NMR_MAS}(a), the linewidth increases significantly upon cooling.
 Since the $^{31}$P-NMR spectrum is slightly asymmetric, the second spectral moment $M_2$, the square root of which is proportional to the FWHM, is used to characterize the spectral width.
 The $n$th spectral moment is defined as $M_n= \int \left( \omega - \omega_{0} \right)^{n}f(\omega) d \omega$, where the resonance curve is described by a normalized function $f (\omega)$ with a maximum at the frequency $\omega_{0}$~\cite{abragam_principles_1961}.
 The temperature dependence of the $^{31}$P second spectral moment is shown in Fig. \ref{fig:BPP}(a).
-Instead of a simple Curie-type behavior, i.e., a monotonic increase of $\sqrt{M_2}$ towards low temperatures~\cite{zhang_defect_2017}, which would denote a continuously growing width of the magnetic dipole-field distribution stemming from the Cu$^{2+}$ moments, the temperature dependence of the linewidth shows several step-like increases.
-At temperatures below about 60~K, the $^{31}$P-NMR spectrum resembles a Gaussian lineshape.
-With increasing temperatures, the spectral lineshape gradually changes, and a purely Lorentzian form is observed above around 145~K. At intermediate temperatures, between about 60 and 145~K, the $^{31}$P-NMR spectrum can be described by a superposition of Lorentzian and Gaussian functions.
+Instead of a simple Curie-type behavior, i.e., a monotonic increase of $\sqrt{M_2}$ toward low temperatures~\cite{zhang_defect_2017}, which would denote a continuously growing width of the magnetic dipole-field distribution stemming from the Cu$^{2+}$ moments, the temperature dependence of the linewidth shows several steplike increases.
+At temperatures below about 60~K, the $^{31}$P-NMR spectrum resembles a Gaussian lineshape, as exemplified by the red shaded areas in Fig.~\ref{fig:spectra_NMR_MAS}(a).
+With increasing temperatures, the spectral lineshape gradually changes, and a purely Lorentzian form is observed above around 145~K, compare the green shaded area in Fig.~\ref{fig:spectra_NMR_MAS}(a).
+At intermediate temperatures, between about 60 and 145~K, the $^{31}$P-NMR spectrum can be described by a superposition of Lorentzian and Gaussian functions, displayed as the orange shaded area in Fig.~\ref{fig:spectra_NMR_MAS}(a).
 Furthermore, the temperature-dependent spin-spin and spin-lattice relaxation rates, $1/T_2$ and $1/T_1$, display several broad maxima, compare Figs.~\ref{fig:BPP}(b) and \ref{fig:BPP}(c).
-The enhancements of $1/T_2$ coincide with temperature regimes for which the step-like changes of the linewidth are found, whereas the related maxima of $1/T_1$ are observed at higher temperatures.
-The broad maxima of the temperature-dependent $1/T_1$ and $1/T_2$ rates, as well as the step-like behavior of the linewidth, are ascribed to a motional narrowing process, as described further below.
+The increases of $1/T_2$ coincide with temperature regimes for which the steplike changes of the linewidth are found, whereas the related maxima of $1/T_1$ are observed at higher temperatures.
+The broad maxima of the temperature-dependent $1/T_1$ and $1/T_2$ rates, as well as the steplike behavior of the linewidth, are ascribed to a motional narrowing process, as described further below.